 MMR vaccine is funded for (re)-immunisation following immunosuppression.
 MMR vaccine is contraindicated in immunosuppressed individuals.

 MMR vaccine is recommended for all HIV-positive children, whether symptomatic or asymptomatic, if the CD4+ lymphocyte percentage is 15 percent or greater.
 Asymptomatic children who are not severely immunocompromised are recommended to receive MMR vaccine from age 12 months to provide early protection against the three diseases.

 Susceptible HIV-positive children and adults aged 14 years and older may receive MMR vaccine if the CD4+ lymphocyte count is 200 cells/mm3 or greater.
 Administration of MMR with CD4+ counts below these recommended levels has been associated with related pneumonitis (from the measles component).

 This vaccine is funded for children aged under 18 years and adults born 1 January 1969 or later who do not have not two documented doses of MMR vaccine given from 12 months of age and a miniumum of 4 weeks apart.

 Store as per cold chain between 2°C to 8°C. Diluent may be stored with the lyophilised vaccine vial in the refrigerator or separately at room temperature at less than 25°C.

-Two doses are administered subcutaneously, a minimum of 4 weeks (28 days) apart.
-The second dose is a revaccination intended for those who may not be fully protected following the first dose.
+The second MMR dose is a revaccination intended for those who may not be fully protected following the first dose.
 It is not a booster dose.

 Due to limits of detection levels of assays two documented doses of MMR are adequate presumptive evidence of immunity, even when serology is negative or equivocal for one or more of the diseases covered by the vaccine.